deeptivenugopal/AI_DS_Projects/End_To_End_Hate_Speech_Detection_StreamLit/ReadMe.md

 After this line of code is executed, the text variable will contain the original text with any alphanumeric sequences containing digits removed.
 After this line of code is executed, the text variable will contain the original text with all newline characters removed.

+# UI screen

+Some of the tweets have not been classified into Hate Speech or other classes.
+I used here DecisionTree and RandomForest still not getting proper classifications